nadeemm763/turbo-carnival/README.md

 <h3>Test Execution</h3>
-To execute the automated test cases, use the following command: node_modules/.bin/cypress run --headed --browser chrome
+To execute the automated test cases, use the following command:<br>
+node_modules/.bin/cypress run --headed --browser chrome

 This command will trigger the Cypress test runner, which will open a browser window and run the test suite against the Internet Heroku application.